Introduction to the Shell and Command Line on Oracle Linux

 • Press the forward slash / key.

 • Enter the text What and press Enter.
-The cursor automatically moves to the first string in the file that it encounters.
+The cursor automatically moves to the first string it encounters in the file.
 Notice that /What appears at the bottom of the terminal window screen.

 9. Search for the next occurrence of the same string by pressing the n key.